sanjaybasu/healthcare-ai-equity/index.md

 ---

 # Equitable Healthcare AI: From Algorithms to Clinical Impact
-## A Practical Textbook for Physician Data Scientists
+## A Comprehensive, Self-Updating Technical and Practical Textbook

 <div style="padding: 20px; background-color: #f0f8ff; border-left: 4px solid #2c5aa0; margin: 20px 0;">
 <strong>🔄 Living Document:</strong> This textbook automatically updates weekly with the latest research from top journals (Nature, Science, NEJM AI, JAMA) and conferences (NeurIPS, ICML), ensuring you always have access to cutting-edge methods and discoveries.